 Tips for Separation Anxiety in Dogs

-Just like their caregivers, dogs aren’t immune to mental health problems.
-These include not only common fears and phobias but also less pronounced negative feelings and emotions, such as anxiety.
-Separation anxiety in dogs is normal; all breeds experience it.
-However, if left untreated, your dog can develop a more severe condition called anxiety disorder.
+Just like their caregivers, dogs can experience mental health problems.
+These include not only common fears and phobias, but also less pronounced negative feelings such as anxiety.
+Separation anxiety in dogs is a normal phenomenon; all breeds are susceptible to it.
+However, if left untreated, it can transform into a more severe condition called anxiety disorder.

-It’s not always easy to tell whether your doggo deals with separation anxiety while you’re away.
-Destructive activities caused by separation anxiety in dogs typically occur shortly after an owner’s departure.
+It’s not always easy to tell if your pet is dealing with anxiety while you’re away.
+A dog with separation anxiety is likely to engage in destructive activities shortly after an owner’s departure.
+Unfortunately, unless there's evidence of such problems, dog anxiety issues may go unnoticed for a while.

 - Excessive vocalization, such as barking and howling